railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Management of Carriers
 ======================

-To manage deliveries in Open ERP, install the ``delivery`` module.
-If you have installed the ``industry`` profile this is installed by default during configuration of the database.
+To manage deliveries in Open ERP, install the :mod:`delivery` module.
+If you have installed the :mod:`industry` profile this is installed by default during configuration of the database.
 This module enables you to manage:

 * the different carriers with whom you work,